AVR Butterfly

-The AVR Butterfly is a battery-powered single-board microcontroller developed by Atmel.
+The AVR Butterfly is a battery-powered single-board microcontroller developed by Atmel and sold by Microchip Technology, which acquired Atmel in April 2016.
 It consists of an Atmel ATmega169PV Microcontroller, a liquid crystal display, joystick, speaker, serial port, real-time clock (RTC), internal flash memory, and sensors for temperature and voltage.
 The board is the size of a name tag and has a clothing pin on back so it can be worn as such after the user enters their name onto the LCD.

 Feature set

 LCD

-The AVRButterfly demonstrates LCD driving by running a 14 segment, six alpha-numeric character display.
+The AVR Butterfly demonstrates LCD driving by running a 14 segment, six alpha-numeric character display.
 However, the LCD interface consumes many of the I/O pins.

 CPU & Speed

 The Butterfly's ATmega169 CPU is capable of speeds up to 8 MHz, however it is factory set by software to 2 MHz to preserve the button battery life.
 There are free replacement bootloaders available that will launch programs at 1, 2, 4 or 8 MHz speeds.
 Alternatively, this may be accomplished by changing the CPU prescaler in the application code.